rockkw/mmarena/README.md

 ## Executive Summary

 MMArena is a next-generation web-based MMA management game that leverages AI to create dynamic, personalized experiences.
-Inspired by MMArmy's strategic depth, MMArena transforms the traditional browser-based management simulation into an intelligent, conversational, and adaptive gaming experience where AI powers everything from fighter development to fight commentary.
+MMArena transforms the traditional browser-based management simulation into an intelligent, conversational, and adaptive gaming experience where AI powers everything from fighter development to fight commentary.

 ---